mattgoucher/jQuery-Stupid-Slider/README.md

 ### Stupid Slider
 A slider built to harness CSS transitions, instead of slow javascript ones.
 It will toggle classes on your slide elements, and shift the elements around to create a seamless, loopable slider.
 Wanna see for yourself?
 Check out this [Live Demo](http://mattgoucher.com/jquery.stupid-slider/)

 *Why?* It's 2014, man.
 Lets add transitions to everything.
-Also, the plugin is less than **2k**

 #### Options

-	interval          {integer}   default: false            Number of milliseconds before going to next slide hoverPause        {bool}      default: false            Stop the timer (interval) when hovering over the slider loop              {bool}      default: false            Should the slider loop back and forth includeButtons    {bool}      default: false            Adds "next" and "prev" buttons
+	interval          {integer}   default: false            Number of milliseconds before going to next slide hoverPause        {bool}      default: false            Stop the timer (interval) when hovering over the slider loop              {bool}      default: false            Should the slider loop back and forth nextAndPrev       {bool}      default: false            Adds "next" and "prev" buttons controls          {bool}      default: false            "1 2 3" style controls

-    nextText          {string}    default: "Next"           What does the next button say prevText          {string}    default: "Prev"           What does the prev button say nextCtrlClass     {string}    default: "stupid-next"    Classname applied to the next button prevCtrlClass     {string}    default: "stupid-prev"    Classname applied to the prev button
+    nextText          {string}    default: "Next"               What does the next button say prevText          {string}    default: "Prev"               What does the prev button say nextCtrlClass     {string}    default: "stupid-next"        Classname applied to the next button prevCtrlClass     {string}    default: "stupid-prev"        Classname applied to the prev button controlsClass     {string}    default: "stupid-controls"    Classname applied to the controls wrapper controlItemClass  {string}    default: "stupid-control"     Classname applied to each control controlItemText   {string}    default: slide index (int)    The text (or innerHtml) of each control

 #### Contributing
 This project utilizes [Grunt JS](http://gruntjs.com/) to compile/minify javascripts.
 If you haven't already, read the [getting started guide](http://gruntjs.com/getting-started).
 After Grunt has been installed, open your terminal, and cd into the project directory.
 Then: